emmaglorypraise/100rustprojects/notes/sqlite_integration_with_actix.md

 # Project 066 – SQLite Integration with Actix-Web

 ## What I Built
-An SQLite database into your Actix-Web server using SQLx, enabling persistent storage for your app
+An SQLite database into a Actix-Web server using SQLx, enabling persistent storage for the app

 ## What I Learned